kevinriehm/calypso/doc/syntax.md

    - As special cases, `=`, `+`, and `-` are symbols when it is not possible for them to be a component of another atom.

+   - Symbols store values (i.e., they are variables).
+These values can be any expression, as well as built-in functions and macro or lambda constructions.

    - The same symbol input syntax will always correspond to the same symbol internally, but note that it is possible for two distinct internal symbols